Stories from Narconon Arrowhead Graduates

 When Amanda became a prescription drug abuser, she joined seven million other Americans in this habit.
 And like most others in this situation, the abuse of opiates resulted in a deterioration of her health, relationships, and personal integrity.

 She was well on her way to losing everything when she found the Narconon program.
 As she completed this drug rehab program, she found a way to finally turn her life around.
 Amanda states: “My life was in ruins, my house was being taken away, I hadn’t talked to my family in over five years.
 If I wasn’t on pills, then I was going through withdraws.
 It got unmanageable.
 Now that I have completed the Narconon program, I feel really confident that I can use the tools that were given to me and not go back and use again.
 And that’s the first time I have felt that way in probably over ten years.”

 After completing the Narconon program, Amanda returned to the work she loved—training horses.
 Like many other Narconon graduates, she found that once she had the tools she needed to face the challenges life presents, she was able to deal with them successfully and maintain her sobriety.

 Gena was in the process of losing everything to her cocaine habit when she arrived at Narconon.
 She said, “I’ve been a cocaine user for twenty-five years, off and on.
 I would try to quit but I never could quit on my own.
 I’ve been to several rehabs.
 It was constant turmoil around the house, either with my parents, my children, my husband, whoever.
 My relationships were all strained because of my drug use.”

-Because the rehabs Gena went to did not address the true causes of addiction, she was not able to stay clean afterwards and so would return to drug use.
+Because the rehabs Gena went to did not address the true causes of addiction, she was not able to stay clean afterward and so would return to drug use.
 Sometimes, the cravings for more drugs don’t let a person stay sober for long after they finish a rehab and return home.
 And sometimes it is some life event that is too difficult to face that causes a person to escape into drugs again.